Cowa/PleaseNoSleep/README.md

 # Please, no sleep.

-Prevent your heroku apps from sleeping... by yourself !
+Prevent your heroku apps from sleeping... by yourself!

 <p align="center">
   <img src="http://i.imgur.com/uoCSZO2.gif"/>
 </p>

-## Why ?
+## Why?

 Don't rely on 3rd party services to keep awake your heroku apps.

 Manage it by yourself, it's a piece of cake and free **:)**

-## How to use ?
+## How to use?

 Clone this repo :